David Warner (cricketer): Other T20 cricket

 Warner has played In England for Durham and Middlesex County Cricket Clubs.
 In 2018 he captained Winnipeg Hawks in the first season of the Global T20 Canada tournament and in 2019 played in the Bangladesh Premier League for Sylhet Sixers.
 In November 2023, David Warner was rumored to join Lahore Qalandars with his inclusion in the 2024 Pakistan Super League draft.
 In the 2025 Pakistan Super League, David Warner joined Karachi Kings as their captain and led them to the playoffs where Lahore Qalandars beat them.

+On 11 February 2026, the first-ever Pakistan Super League auction was held where Warner was one of the biggest names in pool.
+He was signed by Karachi Kings for a mega price of PKR 7.90 crore.